General Program Questions

 Are applicants required to take the MTEL before applying to BTR?

-BTR strongly recommends candidates take the Massachusetts Tests for Educator Licensure (MTEL) tests that correspond to their appropriate content area of interest.
-However, it is not required in order to apply or be admitted to the program.
+BTR strongly recommends that candidates take the Massachusetts Tests for Educator Licensure (MTEL) tests that correspond to their appropriate content area of interest.
+However, it is not required to apply or be admitted to the program.

 Applicants must also report any previous MTEL scores (the online application provides more detailed instructions on where to submit MTEL scores).